amplication/bookstore-blog/README.md

     argocd-image-updater.argoproj.io/image-list: <alias>=<repository-name>/<image-name>
     ```

-- `digest`: Updates the application based on a change for a muttable tag within the registry.
+- `digest`: Updates the application based on a change for a mutable tag within the registry.
 When this strategy is used image digests will be used for updating the application, so the image on the cluster for `<repository-name>/<image-name>:<tag_name>` will appear as `<repository-name>/<image-name>@sha256:<hash>`.

     ```yaml
     argocd-image-updater.argoproj.io/<alias>.update-strategy: digest
     argocd-image-updater.argoproj.io/image-list: <alias>=<repository-name>/<image-name>:<tag_name>
     ```

-- `name`: Updates the application based on a lecixal sort of the image tags and uses the last tag in the sorted list.
+- `name`: Updates the application based on a lexical sort of the image tags and uses the last tag in the sorted list.
 Which could be used when using date/time for tagging images.
 Similar to the latest strategy, a regular expression can be used to consider only specific tags.

     ```yaml
     argocd-image-updater.argoproj.io/<alias>.update-strategy: name